The latest GRAF® weather model improvements

 How a weather forecast is made

-Fundamentally, the process begins with gathering data and using that information to feed forecasting models.
-These simulations help anticipate everything from temperature changes to the path of major storms.
+The process of creating a weather forecast begins with gathering data and using that information to feed forecasting models.
+These simulations help anticipate everything from temperature changes to the path of major storms, including tornadoes, dangerous winds, and severe precipitation.

-At The Weather Company, we combine human meteorological expertise with advanced AI to create forecasting capabilities that neither could achieve alone.
-Our team of over 100 expert meteorologists works in real-time with our AI systems, providing critical oversight and adding invaluable human intelligence to the process – without slowing things down.
+At The Weather Company, our Human-Over-The-Loop (HOTL) model combines human meteorological expertise with advanced AI to create forecasting capabilities that neither could achieve on its own.
+Our team of over 100 expert meteorologists works in real-time with our AI systems, providing critical oversight and adding invaluable human intelligence to the process without slowing things down.

-How will the weather evolve?
 Numeric Weather Prediction (NWP) models take current atmospheric conditions as a starting point to project a forecast.
-There are many well-known models such as European Centre for Medium-Range Weather Forecasts (ECMWF), Global Forecast System (GFS), and The Weather Company’s proprietary, hyperlocal Global High-Resolution Atmospheric Forecasting System (GRAF).
+There are many well-known models, such as the European Centre for Medium-Range Weather Forecasts (ECMWF), the Global Forecast System (GFS), and The Weather Company’s proprietary, hyperlocal Global High-Resolution Atmospheric Forecasting System (GRAF®).

-Instead of relying on a single model, our AI-driven, multi-model ensemble, WxMix, synthesizes and optimizes 100+ models, so that we’re always leveraging the best available science.
+Instead of relying on a single model, our AI-driven, multi-model ensemble, WxMix, synthesizes and optimizes over 100 models, ensuring that we always leverage the best available science.

-We translate model outputs into consumable insights like daily highs/lows, severe weather alerts, and turbulence maps.
+We combine advanced modeling with human meteorological expertise to translate model outputs into actionable insights, such as daily highs/lows, severe weather alerts, and turbulence maps.

-Forecasts are delivered instantly through apps and websites such as The Weather Channel, Weather Underground, and Storm Radar, APIs featuring real-time and historical data, aviation dashboards, broadcast media systems and displays, and mission planning and simulation tools.
+Forecasts are delivered instantly across apps and websites, such as The Weather Channel, Weather Underground, and Storm Radar, which feature APIs that provide real-time and historical data, aviation dashboards, broadcast media systems, and displays, as well as mission planning tools.

 The role of AI in accurate weather forecasting

-AI is rapidly transforming weather forecasting, significantly enhancing its accuracy and speed.
-This rapid processing allows for more frequent forecast updates, which is crucial for quickly evolving weather events like severe thunderstorms.
-In particular, new Deep Learning based AI models (DL-NWP) are showing promise when it comes to improving the accuracy, granularity, and cost effectiveness of traditional models, while also showing enhanced ability to depict the range and likelihood of potential weather outcomes, enabling better decision-making.
+AI is rapidly transforming weather forecasting, significantly enhancing accuracy and speed.
+This rapid processing enables more frequent forecast updates, which is crucial for quickly evolving weather events, such as severe thunderstorms.
+In particular, new deep learning-based AI models (DL-NWP) are showing promise in improving the accuracy, granularity, and cost-effectiveness of traditional models while also demonstrating an enhanced ability to depict the range and likelihood of potential weather outcomes.

 Long before “AI” became a buzzword, The Weather Company was harnessing the power of sophisticated algorithms, statistical models, and data-driven computational methods to improve weather forecasting and deliver actionable insights to consumers and businesses globally.